Igazine/igazine/README.md

 Description: I've been experimenting with technologies for strengthening security for online commercial services and websites

 **FSecurity class**
 * **static function fingerPrint():String** - Uniquely indentifies a user according to system parameters.
-Returns an MD5 hashed string of the actual user's Flash fingerpring
+Returns an MD5 hashed string of the actual user's Flash fingerprint

 ###Package **org.igazine.filters**